 Cucumbers are perfectly safe for dogs to eat, and offer a low-calorie, crunchy snack that many dogs love.
-Cucumbers only contain about 8 calories per one-half cup of slices, compared to the 40 calories in a single medium biscuit, and are very low in sodium and fat.
+Cucumbers only contain about 8 calories per one-half cup of slices, compared to the 40 calories in a single medium dog biscuit.
+Cucumbers are also very low in sodium and fat-free.

-The best rule of thumb for determining how much cucumber to feed your dog is the 10 percent rule.
-Veterinarians recommend that treats should only make up 10 percent of your dog’s daily diet.
+Veterinarians recommend that treats should only make up 10% of your dog’s daily diet.
 This means that the amount of cucumber you feed your German Shepherd Dog will vary greatly from the amount you feed your Chihuahua.
-As with any new snack, introduce cucumbers slowly into your dog’s diet and keep an eye out for any adverse reactions.
+As with any new snack, introduce cucumbers slowly into your dog’s diet and keep an eye out for any negative reactions.

 Are Cucumbers Good for Dogs?

-Cucumbers are an excellent, healthy treat.
-They are especially good for pets that need to lose weight, as their low-calorie content offers some rewards without the rolls.
+Cucumbers are an excellent and healthy treat.
+They are especially good for pets that need to lose weight, as they are low in calories.
 Cucumbers also have high water content.
-This crunchy vegetable is actually 96 percent water, which makes it a tasty and hydrating summer treat.
+This crunchy vegetable is actually 96% water, which makes it a tasty and hydrating summer treat.

 Combined with exercise and a diet plan, cucumbers and other safe fruits and vegetables can be a great way to help an overweight dog get in shape without cutting out rewards.
-This is especially helpful if your pup’s weight-loss plan involves training for a fun new dog sport or if your canine needs encouragement to improve their leash manners.
+This is especially helpful if your dog’s weight-loss plan involves training for a fun new dog sport or if your dog needs encouragement to improve their leash manners.

-However, do not feed them pickles.
+However, avoid feeding your dog pickles.
 These contain added spices and salt that can be harmful at worst and unnecessary at best.
 While a bite of pickle probably won’t hurt your dog, stick with plain cucumbers as a regular treat and avoid feeding pickles of any variety to dogs.